 From the "Home" tab in Outlook ribbon, click on Schedule Meeting

-This will open a calendar invite and automatically insert the joining details for you the chairperson.
-After you click Send, the add-in will automatically send the participant details to your invitees.
+This will open a calendar invite and automatically insert the joining details for your participants.

 If you want to modify the dial-in numbers, click Add Meeting Details and see Modifying dial-in numbers for instructions.

 After setting up your own BT MeetMe account(s), click on the Add Account link to connect to an account in which you will be scheduling meetings.

 This is a common scenario for personal assistants or other delegates in Outlook.

 Enter the email address and chairperson passcode of the account you will be adding to connect the add-in.

 Once connected, set up the details of the account as described in the Set up.

 Change the the "Account Nickname" so you can easily identify the account associated with another BT MeetMe user.

 To schedule a new meeting with the added account, click on Schedule Meeting in the Outlook ribbon.
 The new meeting invite will contain your default dial-in information in the body text.